Fox opens full-fledged video game division, FoxNext

 U.S. television behemoth Fox has opened the doors on FoxNext, a new division focused on the expansion of the company's video game, virtual reality, and augmented reality operations.

-According to the Hollywood Reporter, Twentieth Century Fox Film's former president of content management, Salil Mehta, will take charge of FoxNext.
+According to the Hollywood Reporter, 20th Century Fox Film's former president of content management, Salil Mehta, will take charge of FoxNext.

 It seems the new wing has been spun out from the Fox Innovation Lab, which launched the media giant's first slice of virtual reality content, The Martian VR Experience.